sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 * `argmin` : Return the column name of the minimum element
 * `coalesce` : Return the first value which is not equal to `missing`
 * `count` : Count the number of `trues`
-* `findfirst` : Return the column name of the first true value
+* `findfirst` : Return the column name of the first true value.
+Alternatively, user can pass a vector of values to `item` to search for the first column with the same value.
-* `findlast` : Return the column name of the last true value
+* `findlast` : Return the column name of the last true value.
+Alternatively, user can pass a vector of values to `item` to search for the first column with the same value.
 * `hash` : Compute an integer hash code
 * `in` : Determine whether values passed via the `item` keyword argument are in the given collection of columns.
 * `isequal` : Return `true` when all values are equal.
 Optionally, a vector of values can be passed via the `with` keyword to compare equality with it.